 Address: Rue du Vieux Conseil, Port Louis

-This museum in Remy Ollier Street houses a vast collection of objects illuminating the Chinese immigration in Mauritius, such as photographs several decades old, models of the Chinatown district, old Chinese scales for weighing articles, old Chinese newspapers, calendars and printing equipment.
-3% of the Mauritian population traces back its roots to China, and the Sino-Mauritians occupy essential positions in society.
-If demographics and the migration of communities interests you, checking out this Museum sounds like a great idea!
+This museum in Remy Ollier Street houses a vast collection of objects illuminating the Chinese immigration in Mauritius, such as photographs, models of the Chinatown district, old Chinese scales for weighing articles, old Chinese newspapers, and calendars and printing equipment.

 Address: Remy Ollier St, Port Louis, Mauritius